 With so many options to choose from, here are a few factors to consider when selecting the right sliding door for your home:

-- Aesthetics: Consider big-picture goals and how you plan to visually incorporate your new sliding door.
+Consider big-picture goals and how you plan to visually incorporate your new sliding door.
 Are you looking for a minimal panel to blend in with decor?
 Or something to stand as the centerpiece of a bare room?
-Shop around for the right door, or get creative with paint or stylish touches like antique handles or historic door hardware, which can add intrigue to an otherwise-basic door.
+You can shop around for the right door, or get creative with paint or stylish touches like antique handles or historic door hardware, which can add intrigue to an otherwise-basic door.

 It’s a cinch to install sliding doors over an existing entryway, and this will instantly update the look of your home without incurring unreasonable costs.